World opinion shifts against Russia as Ukraine worries grow

 Chinese Foreign Minister Wang Yi was careful not to condemn the war but said that China’s firm stance is that “the sovereignty and territorial integrity of all countries should be respected.
 The purposes of the principles of the U.N.
 Charter should be observed.”

-Indian Foreign Secretary S. Jayashankar said “the trajectory of the Ukraine conflict is a matter of a profound concern for the international community.”
+Indian External Affairs Minister S. Jaishankar said “the trajectory of the Ukraine conflict is a matter of a profound concern for the international community.”
 He called for accountability for atrocities and abuses committed in Ukraine.
 “If egregious attacks committed in broad daylight are left unpunished, this council must reflect on the signals we are sending on impunity.
 There must be consistency if we are to ensure credibility,” he said.

 And Brazilian Foreign Minister Carlos Alberto Franca said immediate efforts to end the war are critical.
 “The continuation of the hostilities endangers the lives of innocent civilians and jeopardizes the food and energy security of millions of families in other regions, especially in developing countries,” he said.
 “The risks of escalation arising for the current dynamics of the conflict are simply too great, and its consequences for the world order unpredictable.”

-Note: This story has been corrected to show the Indian official’s title and name are Indian External Affairs Minister S. Jaishankar, not Indian Foreign Secretary S. Jayashankar.